Routes to Art 2020 Guidelines

 Professional Development & Resources

 If accepted into RTA, a community of artists will be present to assist you in being successful for RTA and your career as an artist.
-Resources include; social media marketing, booth display and setup, website development, and may other topics.
+Resources may include depending on interests: social media marketing, booth display and setup, and website development.

 Where is Routes to Art?
-The Routes to Art open studio tour takes place in artist’s studios, and private homes of participating artists in Cattaraugus County.
-Maps available on the Arts Council website will guide you through the tour.
+The Routes to Art Open Studio Tour takes place in artist’s studios, and private homes of participating artists in Cattaraugus County.
+Maps available on the Arts Council website and in various locations throughout the county will guide you through the tour.

 Who is eligible to be a part of RTA?